likyoo/Siam-NestedUNet/README.md

 # SNUNet-CD
-The pytorch implementation for "SNUNet-CD: A Densely  Connected Siamese Network for Change Detection of VHR Images " (coming soon)
+The pytorch implementation for "SNUNet-CD: A Densely  Connected Siamese Network for Change Detection of VHR Images ".
+The paper has been received by Geoscience and Remote Sensing Letters. (coming soon)

 Our conference version "[Siamese NestedUNet Networks for Change Detection of High Resolution Satellite Image](https://dl.acm.org/doi/abs/10.1145/3437802.3437810)" is published on CCRIS 2020: *2020 International Conference on Control, Robotics and Intelligent System*.
 Its implementation (Siam-NestedUNet) is archived in [Tag v1.1](https://github.com/likyoo/Siam-NestedUNet/tree/v1.1) .